sksq96/dress-your-pet/saree.md

-Fit a realistic indian saree to the animal as it is.
-Keep everything else same as original
+Fit a realistic indian saree to the subject